lorenz10/linux-terminal/README.md

 `echo "New text" > new_file.txt` creates a new file containing the provided text.

-`echo -e "New text" >> /path/to/existing_file.txt` adds a new line of text at the end of an existing file.
+`echo -e 'New text' >> /path/to/existing_file.txt` adds a new line of text at the end of an existing file.

 #### grep